 - (1) The tables above are a summary of the reserves of Alvopetro and the net present value of future net revenue attributable to such reserves as evaluated in the GLJ Reserves and Resources Report based on forecast price and cost assumptions.
 The tables summarize the data contained in the GLJ Reserves and Resources Report and as a result may contain slightly different numbers than such report due to rounding.
-Also, due to rounding, certain columns may not add exactly. - (2) Company Gross reserves means the total working interest share of remaining recoverable reserves owned by Alvopetro before deductions of royalties payable to others and without including any royalty interests owned by Alvopetro. - (3) Possible reserves are those additional reserves that are less certain to be recovered than probable reserves.
+Also, due to rounding, certain columns may not add exactly. - (2) Company Gross reserves means the total working interest share of remaining recoverable reserves owned by Alvopetro before deductions of royalties payable to others and without including any royalty interests owned by Alvopetro.
+With respect to the Caburé natural gas field, Alvopetro's working interest was 49.1% as of December 31, 2023 but is subject to redeterminations, the first of which is underway as of the date of this annual information form.
+The outcome of this redetermination is unknown and the resulting impact on the reserves presented herein may be material.
+Refer to the section entitled "Risk Factors Redetermination of Alvopetro's Working Interest" for additional information. - (3) Possible reserves are those additional reserves that are less certain to be recovered than probable reserves.
 There is a 10% probability that the quantities actually recovered will equal or exceed the sum of proved plus probable plus possible reserves - (4) The net present value of future net revenue attributable to Alvopetro's reserves is stated without provision for interest costs and general and administrative costs, but after providing for estimated royalties and production taxes, production costs, development costs, other income, future capital expenditures, well abandonment and reclamation costs for only those wells assigned reserves and material dedicated gathering systems and facilities.
 The net present values of future net revenue attributable to the Alvopetro's reserves estimated by GLJ do not represent the fair market value of those reserves.
 Other assumptions and qualifications relating to costs, prices for future production and other matters are summarized herein.

 The recovery and reserve estimates of the Company's reserves provided herein are estimates only and there is no guarantee that the estimated reserves will be recovered.
 Actual reserves may be greater than or less than the estimates provided herein.